rohanrhu/jsonic/README.md

 You will get a node with type `NONE` for not found results and of course you need freeing it.

 ##### Checking Length for Not Found Results
-You can check how many items itered at total including searching the not found result node.
+You can check how many items itered at total including searching the not found result node with `node->pos`.

 ###### Examples
 ```c